• Skip to primary navigation

 The Design

-In one of the earlier posts we learned the basic method of designing a customized induction heater circuit by optimizing the resonance of the LC tank circuit, here we are going to apply the same concept and see how the proposed homemade induction heater circuit can be built for using in laboratories and jewellery shops.
+In one of the earlier posts I have explained the basic method of designing a customized induction heater circuit by optimizing the resonance of the LC tank circuit, here we are going to apply the same concept and see how the proposed homemade induction heater circuit can be built for using in laboratories and jewellery shops.

 The following figure show s standard induction heater design which can be customized as required by the user, as per their individual preferences.